8 Wormwood Benefits (plus How to Use & Tea Recipe)

 1. Wormwood tea

-Wormwood tea can be used to help treat gallbladder problems, indigestion, loss of appetite, or intestinal problems.
+Wormwood tea may help with gallbladder problems, indigestion, loss of appetite, or intestinal issues.

 Ingredients